-July 14, 2021 -- Six years ago today, NASA's New Horizons spacecraft made history with the first up-close exploration of the Pluto system – providing breathtaking views and detailed data on Pluto and its largest moon, Charon, revealing the surfaces of these distant, mysterious worlds at the outer reaches of our solar system.
+July 14, 2022 -- Seven years ago today, NASA's New Horizons spacecraft made history with the first up-close exploration of the Pluto system – providing breathtaking views and detailed data on Pluto and its largest moon, Charon, revealing the surfaces of these distant, mysterious worlds at the outer reaches of our solar system.

 These simulated flights over Pluto and Charon include some of the sharpest images and topographic data that New Horizons gathered during its historic flyby on July 14, 2015.
 These are the first “movies" of Pluto and Charon made from the highest-resolution black-and-white image strips, taken by New Horizons' Long Range Reconnaissance Imager (LORRI), as the spacecraft zipped by at more than 30,000 miles per hour.

 “These new high-resolution flyover videos are incredible," said New Horizons Principal Investigator Alan Stern, of the Southwest Research Institute.
 “They aren't just scientifically valuable, but they are also engaging, which is why we want to share them with the public.
 Enjoy flying over a planet named Pluto and its giant moon Charon, both more than three billion miles from Earth!"

 “These new high-resolution flyover videos are incredible.
 They aren't just scientifically valuable, but they are also engaging, which is why we want to share them with the public."

 Features as small as about 230 feet (70 meters) are visible on Pluto's icy, rocky surface.
 Moviemaker and New Horizons science team member Paul Schenk, from the Lunar and Planetary Institute, used high-resolution topographic mapping analysis to show surface relief in the nitrogen-laden ice sheet in the Sputnik Planitia impact basin – half of Pluto's famous “heart" feature.